yreaction/JBDatePicker/README.md

 ///Color of any date label text that falls out of the presented month and is part of the next or previous (but not presented) month var colorForDayLabelOutOfMonth: UIColor { return UIColor of choice }

+///Color of any date label text that falls within the presented month but is unavailable because it's selection is now allowed var colorForUnavaibleDay: UIColor { return UIColor of choice }

 ///Color of the 'today' date label text var colorForCurrentDay: UIColor { return UIColor of choice }